aharonium/opensiddur.org/posts/posts/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem_(levi.weiman-kelman_2015-09-25).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Let the great name of God be extolled and be sanctified in the world whose creation He willed.
-May God’s kingdom soon prevail, in our own day, in our own lives, and the life of all Israel, and let us say: Amen.
+May God’s kingdom soon prevail, in our own day, in our own lives, and the life of all Israel, and let us say: <em>Amen</em>.
 Let God’s great name be blessed forever and ever.
-Let the name of the blessed Holy One be glorified, exalted and honored, though God is (on Shabbat Teshuva add: above and) beyond all the praises, songs, and adorations that we can utter, and let us say: Amen.
+Let the name of the blessed Holy One be glorified, exalted and honored, though God is (on Shabbat Teshuva add: above and) beyond all the praises, songs, and adorations that we can utter, and let us say: <em>Amen</em>.
-For us and for all Israel, may the blessing of peace and the promise of life come true, and let us say: Amen.
+For us and for all Israel, may the blessing of peace and the promise of life come true, and let us say: <em>Amen</em>.
-May God who causes peace to reign in the high heavens, grant peace to us, all Israel, and all mankind and let us say: Amen.
+May God who causes peace to reign in the high heavens, grant peace to us, all Israel, and all mankind and let us say: <em>Amen</em>.
 </div>
 </td></tr>